 Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
-(Insert here if there are known legitimate exceptions to this and if off-site for example at break or lunch times, give details of signing out system in school, and how this is monitored by staff, include specific arrangement for sixth form).

-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the school office.
-Where there are known medical appointments, parents should notify the school in advance.
+If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the school office.
+Where there are known medical appointments, parentsmust notify the school in advance and provide evidence.